erzk/phd-thesis/README.md

 ```
 The sampling rate of stimulus and response avg file has to be the same.

+## Use Butterworth band pass filter on the wav files and save the filtered data to an avg file:
+`wavButter.m`

 ## Create .wav files from .txt (FFRs):
 1. In R:
 ```